sonic-net/sonic-mgmt/docs/PFCWD-test-plan.md

 The watchdog should continue count the PFC frames received on the queue.
 If there is no PFC frame received over T1 period.
 Then, re-enable the PFC on the queue and stop dropping packets if the previous mitigation was drop.
 T1 is port level parameter.
 T1 should be on the scale of hundred milliseconds.

+### PFC Polling Interval

+PFC Polling interval is the the frequency at which queues should be checked for congestion or recovery detection.
+By default, polling interval is calculated internally or it considers the value configured through CLI.

 ### 1.1.1 Scope

-The test cases depicted in this document aim to do functional testing of ECN behavior of SONiC DUT (Device Under Test) as per RED (Random Early Detection) algorithm.
+The test cases depicted in this document aim to do functional testing of PFC watchdog behavior of SONiC DUT (Device Under Test).

 ### 1.1.2 Testbed
 #### 1.1.2.1 Topology 1